-The spinal catheter should be clearly labelled as such.
+-The spinal catheter should be clearly labelled as such with specific stickers provided.
 All top-ups must be given cautiously by an anaesthetist.

-A suggested dose would be 1-2ml of the 0.1% levobupivicaine+2mcg/ml fentanyl.
+-A suggested dose would be 1-2mls increments of 0.25% bupivacaine under strict sterile precautions available on labour ward.

-Alternatively, the preferred option is to re-site the epidural in an adjacent space.
-Consider getting more experienced help if appropriate.
-If the initial 'test-dose' with 10ml of the 0.1% levobupivicaine+2mcg/ml fentanyl does not result in spinal anaesthesia, the epidural infusion pump may be used, discuss with the consultant on call if unsure.
+Alternatively, if the preferred option is to re-site the epidural in an adjacent space.

+-Consider getting more experienced help if appropriate.

+-If the initial 'test-dose' with 10ml of the 0.1% levobupivicaine+2mcg/ml fentanyl from the premix bag does not result in spinal anaesthesia, the epidural infusion pump may be used, -discuss with the consultant on call if unsure.